 Individual students as well as student groups are eligible to apply for funding; students must be actively enrolled in a graduate degree program in the Arts and Sciences, and groups must be organizations recognized by the Arts and Sciences Graduate Council (ASGC).
 Student groups must designate at least one individual as the primary contact and project lead on the application.

 Faculty and administrators applying for funding must designate an eligible student as an officially recognized partner on the project.

 Proposals for personal research or tied to a departmental program of study will not be considered.
 Sample grant activities may include (but are not limited to):

 - Social event or mixer

 - Student panel discussion

 - Travel to a cultural event

-This list is not exhaustive; we strongly encourage applicants to think expansively about what programs and events will further the mission of the GSAS Office of Academic Diversity as well as enrich student experience and research at Columbia.
-Please feel free to write to gsas-diversity [at] columbia.edu with questions or to request feedback on a potential proposal.
+This list is not exhaustive; we strongly encourage applicants to think expansively about what programs and events will further the mission of the GSAS Office of Academic Diversity and Inclusion as well as enrich student experience and scholarship at Columbia.
+Please feel free to write to gsas-diversity [at] columbia.edu with questions or to request feedback on a proposal idea.